 Every day, our public water system has several backsiphonage occurrences.
-Think of people that use water driven equipment, from a device that drains water-beds to pesticide applicators.
+Think of people that use water driven equipment from a device that drains water beds to pesticide applicators.

-Backpressure is rarer, but does happen in areas of high elevation, like tall buildings or buildings with pumps.
+Backpressure is rarer but does happen in areas of high elevation, like tall buildings or building with pumps.
 A good example is the pressure exerted by a building that is 100 feet tall is about 43 PSI; the water main feeding the building is at 35 PSI.

 The water will flow back to the water main.
 Never drink water or coffee inside a funeral home, vet clinic or hospital.
+Think about the plumbing system!